Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

-Galleries include Ceramic – with colourful tall jars passed down through generations – and Headhunting, telling tales of the fearsome headhunters that roamed the land of Borneo armed with swords and blowpipes!
+Galleries include ceramics – with colourful tall jars passed down through generations – and Headhunting.
+Here, you’ll learn tales of the fearsome headhunters that roamed the land of Borneo armed with swords and blowpipes!

-Discover the 32 indigenous groups of Sabah – with around 100 spoken languages – at the Ethnology Gallery.
+Discover the 32 indigenous groups of Sabah, which have around 100 spoken languages, at the Ethnology Gallery.
 Admire examples of handicrafts, musical instruments and costumes.

-Next to the main building is the Locomotive Gallery, where you’ll find several displays of old trains and memorabilia of the railway system of Kota Kinabalu and Northern Borneo.
-The adjoining Heritage Village has traditional tribal dwellings, including Kadazan bamboo houses and a Chinese farmhouse, beautifully set on a lily-pad lake.
+Next to the main building is the Locomotive Gallery.
+Here, you’ll find several displays of old trains and memorabilia of the railway system of Kota Kinabalu and Northern Borneo.
+The adjoining Heritage Village has traditional tribal dwellings.
+This includes Kadazan bamboo houses and a Chinese farmhouse, beautifully set on a lily-pad lake.

-Located 2km from Kota Kinabalu city centre at the Bukit Istana Lama (Old Palace Hill), the Museum opens daily 9 am-5 pm.
-Plan about 2 hours for your visit, though if you really love stories of Borneo, you could easily spend half a day here, making this one of the standout cheap things to do in Kota Kinabalu.
-Discover more here.
+Located 2 kilometres from Kota Kinabalu city centre at the Bukit Istana Lama (Old Palace Hill), the Museum opens daily 9am-5pm.
+Plan about two hours for your visit.
+If you really love stories of Borneo, you could easily spend half a day here, making this one of the standout cheap things to do in Kota Kinabalu.